 See our review of Invisalign.

-Braces – How it Works
+Braces – How They Work

-For those seeking a straighter smile, there are various types of braces to choose from including traditional metal, ceramic and lingual.
+For those seeking a straighter smile, there are various types of braces to choose from including traditional metal, ceramic, and lingual.
 Traditional metal braces are the most common and affordable option, while ceramic braces are less noticeable and blend in better with the teeth.
 Lingual braces are placed on the back of the teeth, making them virtually invisible from the front.

 Braces are used to correct a wide range of dental issues, including malocclusion, overbites, underbites, crossbites, and gaps between teeth and they are usually used for more severe orthodontic problems that cannot be corrected with clear aligners or other treatments.
 Treatment time varies depending on the severity of the orthodontic problem but usually takes between one to three years.